-1.24 Winchester City Council adopted Part 1 of its current Local Plan in March 2013, with Part 2 - Development Management and Site Allocations being adopted by the Council in April 2017.
+1.27 Winchester City Council adopted Part 1 of its current Local Plan in March 2013, with Part 2 - Development Management and Site Allocations being adopted by the Council in April 2017.
 The Denmead Neighbourhood Plan was Made in April 2015 and the Gypsy, Traveller and Travelling Show people DPD was adopted in February 2019.
 The new Local Plan will cover the period to

-2039, replace the existing Local Plans, and cover the parts of Winchester District outside of the South Downs National Park, which has its own adopted Local Plan.
+2049, replace the existing Local Plans, and cover the parts of Winchester District outside of the South Downs National Park, which has its own adopted Local Plan.

-1.25 The Local Plan is not prepared in isolation and must be in conformity with sustainability objectives set out in a range of international, national and subnational policy documents.
+1.28 The Local Plan is not prepared in isolation and must be in conformity with sustainability objectives set out in a range of international, national and subnational policy documents.
 Key elements of this policy context are outlined below; a comprehensive review of relevant policy objectives is presented in Appendix C of the full IIA Report.

-1.26 It should be noted that the policy context is inherently uncertain as the current framework outlined here is likely to change in response to a number of key factors:
+1.29 It should be noted that the policy context is inherently uncertain as the current framework outlined here is likely to change in response to a number of key factors:

 - Brexit Following the United Kingdom's (UK) departure from the European Union (EU) on 31 January 2020, it entered a transition period which ended on 31 December 2020.
-Directly applicable EU law now no longer applies to the UK and the UK is free to repeal EU law that has been transposed into UK law. - COVID-19 The COVID-19 pandemic has led to far-reaching changes to society in the UK and around the world.
+Directly applicable EU law now no longer applies to the UK and the UK is free to repeal EU law that has been transposed into UK law.
+Where EU law has been transposed into UK law and not repealed, the relevant UK legislation is still referred to in this report. - Slow economic growth in the UK economy the UK avoided falling into recession at the end of 2022 after the economy performed better than expected.
+GDP grew by only 0.1% in 2023, undershooting the Office for Budget Responsibility's (OBR) November forecast by 0.4%.
+The OBR's March 2024 prediction is for output growth to pick up to 0.8% in 2024 as interest rates fall and real household incomes recover.
+GDP growth is expected to increase to around 2% in the middle of the decade as slack in the economy is taken up, before falling back towards its assumed trend rate of around 1.67% by 2028 [See reference 1].
+The potential implications for planning and development include Government spending cuts impacting on support available for services and facilities and new infrastructure. - COVID-19 The COVID-19 pandemic has led to far-reaching changes to society in the UK and around the world.
 Which of these changes will continue in the long term is unknown and will depend on a variety of factors.
-Potential implications for planning and development include Government measures to re-start the economy via support for housebuilding and infrastructure development; changes to permitted development rights; increased remote working and reduced commuting and related congestion and air pollution; increased prioritisation of walking and cycling over public transport; and increasing pressure to ensure satisfactory living standards are set and enforced. - Planning for the Future White Paper The August 2020 consultation set out proposals for the reform of the planning system in England, covering plan-making, development management, development contributions, and other related policy proposals.
-Potential changes included reducing the period of a Local Plan period to 10 years; a move towards a zonal planning system with areas of England allocated as either Growth Areas; Renewal Areas or Protected Areas; and the abolition of Community
+Potential implications for planning and development include Government measures to re-start the economy via support for housebuilding and infrastructure development; changes to permitted development rights; increased remote working and reduced commuting and related congestion and air pollution; increased prioritisation of walking and cycling over public transport; and increasing pressure to ensure satisfactory living standards are set and enforced.